The location where Tupac Shakur was shot.

 Crime Scene Location in Las Vegas, Nevada, United States.

-This is the Las Vegas intersection where rap star Tupac Shakur (2Pac) was gunned down in 1996.
+This is the location where rap star Tupac Shakur (2Pac) was shot dead.

 Earlier that evening, the group had watched Mike Tyson defeat Bruce Seldon at the MGM Grand Garden Arena.
 The post-fight party was due to take place at Club 662.

-While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights by this intersection.
+While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights at this intersection.